Red Wine and Raw Beet Ravioli with Cashew Cheese

 Instructions

-1. Make the cashew cheese: Add all of the ingredients to a high-speed blender.
-Process until smooth and creamy.
-Taste and adjust seasoning if necessary.
-Refrigerate for at least 1 hour.
+2. Make the cashew cheese: add the soaked cashews, filtered water, lemon juice, nutritional yeast, apple cider vinegar, white miso, olive oil, and a pinch of salt to a high-speed blender.
+Process until completely smooth and creamy.
+Taste and adjust seasoning.
+Refrigerate for at least 1 hour to firm up.

 Notes